-6. Scope of Application
+F. Scope of Application

-6.1.
-We are proposing to apply this guidance to all regulated financial service providers, as defined in Section 2 of the Central Bank Act 19425.
+This Guidance applies to all regulated financial service providers, as defined in Section 2 of the Central Bank Act 1942.
 This recognises the importance of operational resilience for individual firms, customers and the wider economy.
-The proposed guidance is not prescriptive or at a granular level of detail.
+The Guidance is intentionally not prescriptive or at a granular level of detail to allow for a pragmatic application.
 As such, it is designed to be flexible and can be applied by firms in a proportionate manner based on the nature, scale and complexity of their business.